Brand Names: Gengraf, Neoral, Sandimmune

 Less serious side effects may include:

 - swollen or painful gums;

 - tremors or shaking, muscle spasm, numbness or tingly feeling.

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

 What is the most important information I should know about cyclosporine (Gengraf, Neoral, Sandimmune)?

-If you are being treated for psoriasis, you should not receive light therapy (PUVA or UVB) or radiation treatments while you are receiving cyclosporine.
-Make sure all doctors involved in your care know you are taking cyclosporine.
+If you are being treated for psoriasis, you should not receive ultraviolet light therapy (PUVA or UVB), radiation treatments, coal tar, or drugs that weaken the immune system (such as methotrexate) while you are receiving cyclosporine.

 You may take cyclosporine with or without food, but take it the same way each time.
 Cyclosporine should be given in two separate doses each day.
 Try to take the medication at the same dosing times each day.